Testing homogeneity in dynamic discrete games in finite samples: Introduction

 In applications of dynamic discrete games, practitioners often assume that the conditional choice probabilities and the state transition probabilities are invariant across time and markets.\footnote{In this paper, we use ``market'' to denote a cross-sectional unit.} We refer to this as the ``homogeneity assumption'' in dynamic discrete games.
 This is a convenient assumption, as it allows the estimation of the model's structural parameters by pooling data from multiple markets and from many time periods.

 Despite the widespread use of the homogeneity assumption in dynamic discrete games, it is plausible for this condition to fail in applications.
 We now provide a few examples.
-First, a game could suffer from a structural change, which would invalidate the homogeneity assumption across time.
-Second, markets could be affected by permanent time-invariant heterogeneity that is observed to the players but not to the econometrician (e.g., \citealp{arcidiacono/miller:2011}).
+First, a game could suffer from a structural break in the model, which would invalidate the homogeneity assumption across time.
+Second, markets could be affected by persistent heterogeneity that is observed by the players but not by the researcher (e.g., \cite{arcidiacono/miller:2011}).
 This would invalidate the homogeneity assumption across markets.
 Third and relatedly, there may be multiplicity of equilibria, and different markets could be playing different equilibria.
 The literature has considered hypothesis testing for the multiplicity of equilibria in games.
-In particular, \cite{depaula/tang:1912} propose a test for the multiplicity of equilibria across markets in static games, while \cite{otsu/pesendorfer/takayashi:2016} consider a test for the multiplicity of equilibria across markets in dynamic games.
+In particular, \cite{depaula/tang:2012} propose a test for the multiplicity of equilibria across markets in static games, while \cite{otsu/pesendorfer/takayashi:2016} do this in the context of dynamic games.

 In this paper, we propose a hypothesis test for the homogeneity assumption.
-Our test is implemented via Markov chain Monte Carlo (MCMC) methods, and it is justified by the theory of randomization tests (cf. \citealp[Section 15.2]{lehmann/romano:2005}).
-While our test is not exactly a randomization test, we establish its validity by coupling it with an underlying randomization test.
-The latter is exactly valid yet computationally infeasible.
-In this sense, we can interpret our proposed MCMC algorithm as a computationally feasible way to implement the infeasible randomization test.
-We formally show that the approximation error vanishes as the (user-defined) number of MCMC draws diverges.
-It is worth mentioning that our results hold for any fixed and finite number of players, markets, and time periods.
+That is, our test is designed to capture the various possible violations of the homogeneity assumption described in the previous paragraph (both across markets and over time).
+Our test is implemented via Markov chain Monte Carlo (MCMC) methods, and it is justified by the theory of randomization tests (cf.\ \citealp[Section 15.2]{lehmann/romano:2005}).
+While our MCMC test is not a standard randomization test, we establish its validity by coupling it with an underlying randomization test that is valid in finite samples yet computationally infeasible in practically relevant applications.
+Our contribution is to show that the distribution generated by our MCMC algorithm approximates the underlying randomization test as the number of (user-defined) MCMC draws diverges.
+In this sense, we interpret our proposed MCMC algorithm as a computationally feasible way to implement a computationally infeasible underlying randomization test.
+Moreover, our results are {\it valid in finite samples} in the sense that they hold for any fixed and finite number of players, markets, and time periods.
 This is an important aspect of our contribution, as the datasets used in empirical applications often have a small number of time periods and markets.
 For example, our empirical application is based on \cite{ryan:2012}, and has only $n=23$ markets and either $T=9$ or $T=10$ time periods.